Allied health professionals

 The Clinical Framework

 Comcare endorses the Clinical Framework for the Delivery of Health Services (PDF, 1.2 MB).
-This framework outlines a set of guiding principles for the delivery of allied health services to injured or ill employees.
+The framework outlines a set of guiding principles for the delivery of allied health services to injured or ill employees.

 The principles include:

-- measure and demonstrate the effectiveness of treatment
+1. Measure and demonstrate the effectiveness of treatment

-- adopt a biopsychosocial approach
+2. Adopt a biopsychosocial approach

-- empower the injured person to manage their injury
+3. Empower the injured person to manage their injury

-- implement goals focused on optimising function, participation and return to work
+4. Implement goals focused on optimising function, participation and return to work

-- base treatment on the best available research evidence.
+5. Base treatment on the best available research evidence.

 The process for engaging an allied health provider